iac-factory/go-cobra-cli/README.md

 ## Deployment & Initial Setup (Maintainers)

-**The following section is only intended for project maintainers & developers only**.
+**The following section is intended only for project maintainers & developers**.
     - Please see the [getting started](#getting-started) section for installation and upgrade instructions.

 1. Install `goreleaser` if it isn't installed